NEXUS eGate, or the NEXUS electronic gate, allows Canada-bound NEXUS lane privileges to be extended to travellers.

 - An intercom for the border services officer to communicate with members in the vehicle.

-- Note: A text to lane option to assist travellers who are hard of hearing.
+- Note: A text to lane option to assist travellers who are deaf or hard of hearing.

 - Proceed to the NEXUS lane.